jaubin/ansible_microservices/README.md

 # ansible_microservices
 Ansible microservices repo contains ansible recipes to make it easier to deploy a full Kafka infrastructure with service discovery.
 It relies heavily on repo https://www.github.com/jaubin/rhelbuildtools

+It requires Ansible 2.4+ to run, which is provided on RHEL 7 and Debian stable through backports.

 ## How-to run
 First of all, upload the RPM packages generated in https://www.github.com/jaubin/rhelbuildtools to a Yum repo.